-Our Research & Evaluation division is regarded as a leader in conducting independent, investigator-initiated public health research.
-Our research not only improves our programs, but advances knowledge throughout the state and the nation.
-Public Health Solutions’ research is targeted towards the main areas in which we administer key services: HIV/AIDS and STI prevention, reproductive and sexual health, and obesity.
+Our Research and Evaluation division is regarded as a leader in conducting independent, investigator-initiated public health research.
+Our research not only improves our programs, but advances knowledge on health and health care throughout the state and the nation.
+Public Health Solutions’ (PHS) research is targeted towards the main areas in which we administer key services: HIV/AIDS and STI prevention, reproductive and sexual health, and obesity.

 Predictors of Obesity in a Cohort of Children Enrolled in WIC as Infants and Retained to 3 Years of Age

 This longitudinal study looked at the relationship between children who took part in the WIC program and rates of obesity.
 It found that children of mothers who received the full breastfeeding food package when their infant was enrolled in WIC were significantly less likely to be obese.Read Full Study

 Exploring Pharmacy and Home-based Sexually Transmissible Infection Testing

 This study assessed both the feasibility and social acceptance of home-based STI screening as an alternative to going to testing sites.
 The study found that while few use home-based testing among those surveyed, it is feasible and generally accepted—especially among young women.
 Additionally, it was found that collaborating with and training pharmacy and medical staff are key elements to increase use of home-based STI screening.Read Full Study

 Developing a video-based eHealth intervention for HIV-positive gay, bisexual, and other men who have sex with men: Study Protocol for a Randomized Controlled Trial